|Phone Number:||(203) 582-5382|

 In her career, she compiled 12 goals and 50 assists for 62 points in 121 games.
 As a senior, Turner scored a career-high eight goals and as a junior Turner tallied a career-high 17 assists and 21 points in all 35 games that season on the Bears way to a National Runner-Up appearance.

 After Brown, she played two seasons in the NWHL for the Toronto Aeros Sr. Women’s Hockey Team.
 In 2003-2004, Turner helped lead the Aeros to the NWHL Regular Season Championship and the ESSO Women’s National Championship.
 The Aeros repeated their success at the 2005 ESSO Championship with Turner being named the event’s Most Sportsmanlike Player.

 Turner graduated from Brown University in 2003 with a degree in psychology, and earned a master’s degree in education from Elmira College in 2007.
 She lives in Wallingford, Conn. with her husband Paul.

-- Third season as assistant coach for Quinnipiac women's ice hockey
+- Third season as associate head coach for Quinnipiac women's ice hockey

 - Previously served as an assistant at Colgate University

 - As Colgate's women's ice hockey academic monitor, Turner guided 12 players to the ECAC Hockey All-Academic Team